 In this paper, we focus on the interpretation of thin ice signatures in microwave data in the context of laboratory scatterometer measurements.
-Generally, the interpretation of sea ice remote-sensing data have been guided by field experiments and laboratory measurements.
+Generally, the interpretation of sea ice remote-sensing data have been guided by field experimerits and laboratory measurements.
 Field measurements have provided observations that characterize, to a limited extent, the natural variability of sea ice.
 Laboratory measurements are unique because the evolution of the signature of sea ice can be observed in a controlled environment and provide us with a different perspective with respect to remote sensing.
 It is this connection, between laboratory measurements and remote sensing, which we would like to explore here.
-We have observed the growth of sea ice, with the Jet Propulsion Laboratory (JPL)1 C-band polarimetric scatterometer, under different conditions using the sea ice facilities at the United States Army Cold Regions Research and Engineering Laboratory (CRREL), Hanover, NH.
+We have observed the growth of sea ice, with the Jet Propulsion Laboratory (JPL)' C-band polarimetric scatterometer, under different conditions using the sea ice facilities at the United States Army Cold Regions Research and Engineering Laboratory (CRREL), Hanover, NH.
 These experiments were conducted over a period of three years from 1993 to 1995.
 One of the objectives was to understand the relationship between the morphological and physical characteristics and the observed electromagnetic properties of sea ice.
-These relations are easier
+These relations are easier to establish in a controlled environment, but the utility of such links have not been fully explored from the remote-sensing point of view.
+One obvious difference is the scale of the observations between laboratory measurements and remote-sensing data sets.
+In this paper, we address the role of the laboratory measurements in the interpretation of thin ice with remote-sensing data.
+Presently, several spaceborne SAR's including ERS-1, ERS-2, and RADARSAT, all of which are operated at C-band, are providing routine observations of the polar regions.
+In particular, the recently launched RADARSAT is providing better than weekly coverage of the Arctic Ocean.
+If algorithms could be devised to provide more definitive and quantitative results on thin ice, it would be a significant contribution to the understanding of processes of the polar regions.

-1JPL is part of the California Institute of Technology, Pasadena.
+1 JPL is part of the California Institute of Technology, Pasadena.